nic-dgl104-winter-2024/rrj-BasranS/CONTRIBUTING.md

 ### Code Review and Outcome

-The documentation got reviewd by Baljit Singh, and he told me to add a section in my readme which describes some "Real-world examples" who uses compodoc documentation for the Angular projects which , I added now.
+The documentation got reviewed by Baljit Singh, and he told me to add a section in my readme which describes some "Real-world examples" who uses compodoc documentation for the Angular projects which , I added now.

 ### Reflection on Success